Iamesi Village

 Conceived as an affordable housing development for vulnerable individuals, Iamesi’s permanent supportive housing model’s goal is to safely house those experiencing homelessness first, while providing the support, resources, and resilience necessary to ensure that they remain safely housed permanently.
 By housing more people long-term in an area rich with amenities and transportation options, we aim to affect positive change in our communities whose top concerns are housing affordability and homelessness.
 Iamesi Village is part of the North San Pedro Residential Project which connects a recently redeveloped area of downtown with Guadalupe Park and the commercial shopping area of San Pedro Square.
 Rebuilding the traditional neighborhood street grid and developing a new residential community with a variety of dwelling types for diverse backgrounds and incomes provides a more vibrant fabric that connects currently separated sections of the city.
 Amidst a sea of market rate and luxury apartments, this project prevents the city from becoming a monolithic unaffordable zone, and instead, creates a vibrant neighborhood with diverse incomes and backgrounds.

 The building is made up of 5-stories of 135 residential studios over a concrete parking podium.
 The site is bordered by Guadalupe Freeway to the west and Union Pacific Railroad to the north - a piece of land that market-rate developers deemed undesirable, which offered us an exciting design challenge.
 To shelter from railway noise, three parallel bars of residential units are connected by a fractal sound wall that shields open-air corridors.
 The resulting voids between the bars yield two protected yet light-filled podium-level courtyards that enjoy views of downtown and take advantage of the Bay Area’s year-round mild climate.
 This also allows typically-indoor amenities, such as the gym, to open up and activate the outdoors.
-However, taking advantage of the urban context, the program doesn’t over amenitize, and instead reserves interior space for flexible resident services and more dwellings.
+Taking advantage of the urban context means that more of the interior space can be reserved for flexible resident services and more room for apartments.

 Balancing a diversity of residents, resources, and resilience strategies, Iamesi Village is adaptable by design in order to meet the needs of our ever changing world today and for many decades into the future.